equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

      ```sh
      metal ip request --metro da --type public_ipv4 --quantity 16 --tags eksa
      ```

-     > **Note**
-     > IP reservations would ideally be created within the Metro, facility is used as a workaround to the CLI's limitations for now.

      These variables will be referred to in later steps in executable snippets to refer to specific addresses within the pool.
 The correct IP reservation is chosen by looking for and expecting a single IP reservation to have the "eksa" tag applied.